 Fugu (blowfish) is a delicacy in Japan.
 Try fugu sashimi, fugu hotpot, fugu tempura and fugu sake at the renowned Shunpanro Honten restaurant in Shimonoseki city, the fugu capital of Japan.
 Following a 16th century ban on eating poisonous blowfish, Shunpanro Honten served fugu in 1888 to the then prime minister and the ban was subsequently lifted.

-Fugu chefs must go through rigorous training to attain a licence that permits them to serve fugu (internal organs contain a toxin that is said to be 10,000 times more poisonous than cyanide).
-If diners can work up the courage to take bite, they are duly rewarded.
+Fugu chefs must go through rigorous training to attain a licence that permits them to serve fugu (internal organs contain a toxin that is said to be 1,000 times more poisonous than cyanide).
+If diners can work up the courage to take a bite, they are duly rewarded.

 Shunpanro Honten serves its fugu kaiseki cuisine during winter, and abalone in the summer.
 The venue has two floors of private party rooms that can accommodate 30-140 guests, while the main dining space features 10 private dining rooms.